 Students in this program are required to have a computer that meets the minimum software and hardware requirements.

 Additional information on the admission requirements can be found in the frequently asked questions.
 Please review this additional information before submitting an application.

 All applicants to the program must meet the requirements to be a registered nurse and have experience as an RN in the intensive care unit.

 KU reserves the right to make changes in policy, requirements, tuition, financial aid, and fee structure as the needs of its administration, faculty, students, and conducting or affiliating institutions change.
 These changes may occur without prior notification.
 For any questions, and to assure applicants have the most current information available, please contact the program offices.

-An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
+An applicant is considered an international student if they require a visa, or currently reside in the U.S. with non-immigrant status, or currently reside in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
-Please review theinformation for international students before applying.
+Please review this additional information for international students before applying.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.